Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Challenge II: Recognizing Novel Objects with Cross-Domain Image Matching

 We model this metric function with a two-stream convolutional neural network (ConvNet) architecture where one stream computes features for the observed images, and a different stream computes features for the product images.
 We train the network by feeding it a balanced 1:1 ratio of matching and non-matching image pairs (one observed image and one product image) from the set of known objects, and backpropagate gradients from the distance ratio loss (Triplet loss \cite{hoffer2016deep}).
 This effectively optimizes the network in a way that minimizes the $\ell_2$ distances between features of matching pairs while pulling apart the $\ell_2$ distances between features of non-matching pairs.
 By training over enough examples of these image pairs across known objects, the network learns a feature embedding that encapsulates object shape, color, and other visual discriminative properties, which can generalize and be used to match observed images of novel objects to their respective product images (Fig. \ref{fig:active-vision}).

-\myparagraph{Avoiding metric collapse by guided feature embeddings.} One issue commonly encountered in metric learning occurs when the number of training object categories is small -- the network can easily overfit its feature space to capture only the small set of training categories, making generalization to novel object categories difficult.
+\mypara{Avoiding metric collapse by guided feature embeddings.} One issue commonly encountered in metric learning occurs when the number of training object categories is small -- the network can easily overfit its feature space to capture only the small set of training categories, making generalization to novel object categories difficult.
 We refer to this problem as metric collapse.
-To avoid this issue, we use a model pre-trained on ImageNet \cite{deng2009imagenet} for the product image stream and train only the stream that computes features for observed images.
-ImageNet contains a large collection of images from many categories, and models pre-trained on it have been shown to produce relatively comprehensive and homogenous feature embeddings for transfer tasks \cite{huh2016makes} -- i.e. providing discriminating features for images of a wide range of objects.
+To avoid this issue, we use a model pre-trained on ImageNet (\cite{deng2009imagenet}) for the product image stream and train only the stream that computes features for observed images.
+ImageNet contains a large collection of images from many categories, and models pre-trained on it have been shown to produce relatively comprehensive and homogenous feature embeddings for transfer tasks (\cite{huh2016makes}) -- i.e. providing discriminating features for images of a wide range of objects.
 Our training procedure trains the observed image stream to produce features similar to the ImageNet features of product images -- i.e., it learns a mapping from observed images to ImageNet features.
 Those features are then suitable for direct comparison to features of product images, even for novel objects not encountered during training.

-\myparagraph{Using multiple product images.} For many applications, there can be multiple product images per object.
+\mypara{Using multiple product images.} For many applications, there can be multiple product images per object.
 However, with multiple product images, supervision of the two-stream network can become confusing - on which pair of matching observed and product images should the backpropagated gradients be based?
-To solve this problem, we add a module we call a ``multi-anchor switch'' in the network.
-During training, this module automatically chooses which ``anchor'' product image to compare against based on nearest neighbor $\ell_2$ distance.
-We find that allowing the network to select its own criterion for choosing ``anchor'' product images provides a significant boost in performance in comparison to alternative methods like random sampling.
+For example, matching an observed image of the front face of the object against a product image of the back face of the object can easily confuse network gradients.
+To solve this problem during training, we add a module called ``multi-anchor switch'' in the network.
+Given an observed image, this module automatically chooses which ``anchor'' product image to compare against (\ie to compute loss and gradients for) based on $\ell_2$ distance between deep features.
+We find that allowing the network to select nearest neighbor ``anchor'' product images during training provides a significant boost in performance in comparison to alternative methods like random sampling.